particle-iot/docs/src/content/workshops/particle-101-workshop/primitives.md

 ### Storing sensor data in Particle variables

 1. To use the Particle variable primitive, you need global variables to access.
+<br /><br />
 Start by moving the first line of your `loop` which declares the two environment variables (`temp` and `humidity`) to the top of your project, outside of the `setup` and `loop` functions.
+<br /><br />
 Then, add two more variables of type `double`.
 We'll need these because the Particle Cloud expects numeric variables to be of type `int` or `double`.
   ```cpp
   #include "Grove_Temperature_And_Humidity_Sensor.h"